 Oak Hardwood Flooring

 We have always wanted a wooden counter top and Oak is pretty durable.
+Just make sure it is really water tight around the sink – Oak is notorious for blackening when exposed to water.

 Oak Being Installed